i05nagai/memorandum/language/english_speaking.md

     * Forbes also gives each person on their rich list a "self-made score".
 A score of one means the person inherited their wealth, while a score of 10 means they made their money
 * whiplash
     * a neck injury caused by a sudden movement forward and back of the head, as in a car accident
+* whip
+    * crack of a whip/a whip crack
+        * sound of a whip
 * venereal
 * articulation
     * pronunciation